 It never ceases to amaze me how mentoring is a growth experience for both mentor and mentee, and how those roles switch during the relationship.
 In one of my conversations with Lena, I shared my career changes towards quality leadership and its challenges.
 She listened with a huge interest and mentioned that she’s been reading a book that may be helpful to the situation I am in.
-The book she recommended was “Leading Quality” by Ronald Cummings-John and Owais Peer.
+The book she recommended was “Leading Quality” by Ronald Cummings-John and Owais Peer (as an Amazon Associate I earn from qualifying purchases).
 I had it on my to-read list since I stumbled upon the title somewhere, but the extra mention was a timely encouragement to actually purchase and read it.
 Lena was right: “Leading Quality” was extremely relevant to me.
 This post combines a few of my favorite learnings from the book.

 Testing != Quality